singhkunal2050/singhkunal2050v2/src/blog/react-composition-patterns-beyond-boolean-props.md

 ---
 # React Composition Patterns: Beyond Boolean Props

-I recently watched Michael Paulson's excellent talk on React composition patterns, and it crystallized something I've struggled with for years: the gradual descent into prop hell that seems inevitable as React codebases scale.
+I recently watched Fernando Rojo's excellent talk on React composition patterns, and it crystallized something I've struggled with for years: the gradual descent into prop hell that seems inevitable as React codebases scale.

 ## The Familiar Pattern